Paul’s been back in touch with his HO scale model train layout:

 Various photos around the harbor scene Al showed recently in his blog.

-A huge thanks to Paul – I hope you enjoyed it as much as I did.
+A huge thanks to Paul for sharing his HO scale model train layout – I hope you enjoyed it as much as I did.

 I don’t think I’ll ever tire of seeing what pops up in my inbox each morning.